Data4DM/BayesSD/README.md

 ## 2. Mapping Stats. model to Code
-Based on the mapping, `stan_builder` on pysd translate Vensim's `.mdl` file into Stan's `.stan` file for data generation and estimation. `create_stan_program_generator` and `create_stan_program_estimator` are functions that we will mainly use.
+Based on the mapping, `stan_builder` on pysd translate Vensim's `.mdl` file into Stan's `.stan` file for data generation and estimation. `create_stan_program_generator` and `create_stan_program` are functions that we will mainly use.
 The main difference is their purpose which is better understood when thinking in terms of Stan's program block.
 Stan has six program blocks which modularizes possible inflow and outflow of information in statistical estimation process.
 The following two stan files for non-hierarchical, non-ODE model illutstrate their difference.
 Also, measurement parameter ($\sigma$) is fixed as 1.2.

 ```stan
 data{